The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 No.

-So by calling it a vaccine, people assumed that it had the same level of safety they had gotten used to imagining existed for vaccines, which is in and of itself a cover story for uh a preposterous claim.
+So by calling it a vaccine, people assumed that it had the same level of safety they had gotten used to imagining existed for vaccines, which is in and of itself a cover story for a preposterous claim.

-And uh I don't I don't know how.
+And I don't know how.

 I don't know that the story has been well told.

-Um vaccine became a concept and a word that just lives happily in almost everyone's heads, right?
+Vaccine became a concept and a word that just lives happily in almost everyone's heads, right?

 And we do know that gene therapy is a new enough thing that gene therapy doesn't yet have anything like that kind of cachet in anyone's heads, right?

-Even though they are effectively, in some cases for some products, like the MRNA COVID shots, interchangeable given how vaccine has now been redefined to include things that include gene therapies such as the mRNA shots.
+Even though they are effectively, in some cases, for some products like the mRNA COVID shots, interchangeable given how vaccine has now been redefined to include things that include gene therapies such as the mRNA shots.

-So gene therapy hopefully never does have the same kind of you know happy uplifting sense in most people's heads that vaccine does.
+So gene therapy hopefully never does have the same kind of, you know, happy uplifting sense in most people's heads that vaccine does.

-But our position here is any time you've got a concept, any time you've got a concept that all it takes is invoking it to make you sort of feel like, oh, that just makes me really happy, doesn't it?
+But our position here is anytime you've got a concept, anytime you've got a concept that all it takes is invoking it to make you sort of feel like, oh, that just makes me really happy, doesn't it?

-Um, then you know, question how it's going to be used against you.
+Then, you know, question how it's going to be used against you.

-Like how do they end up with rainbows?
+Like, how do they end up with rainbows?

 I mean, rainbow, not only is it an important aesthetic experience, but it's an important indication of the underlying physics of the universe.